 The causes of residual magnetism are external magnetic fields, poor handling of the metal, and passing DC current through it.

-With a demagnetization process, you can reduce the residual magnetism of the metal to safe welding levels.
+With a demagnetization process, you can reduce the residual magnetism of the metal to safe levels.
 A proper demagnetizer is the most reliable and safe way to demagnetize metals.